Badr Hari: 2016–present

 Hari challenged Rico Verhoeven for the Glory Heavyweight Championship in his first post-suspension fight.
 The bout took place at Glory 74: Arnhem on 21 December 2019.
 In the sold-out GelreDome, in front of 30 000 fans, Verhoeven won the fight by a third-round technical knockout.
 Hari once again found early success, knocking Verhoeven down in both the first and third rounds.
 Early on in the third round however, Hari suffered a broken ankle from a missed kick, once again rendering him unable to continue competing.

 Aside from selling out the arena, the rematch also drew 3.5 million viewers, an estimated 53% of the live television audience in the Netherlands, which was the second highest viewership of a live sports broadcast, in Dutch television history.

 On 19 December 2020, Hari fought the #2 ranked Glory heavyweight contender, Benjamin Adegbuyi in a Glory Heavyweight Championship Eliminator at Glory 76.
 The fight was originally planned to take place on 20 June, but was postponed multiple times due to the COVID-19 pandemic.
 On 13 September, Glory announced the event would take place on 7 November, only for it be postponed again to 19 December 2020, when Hari announced that he tested positive for COVID-19 on 19 October.
 At the fight, Hari lost the fight by KO in the third round after being kicked by Adegbuyi.
-Glory vice-chairman Scott Rudmann revealed the following day that Hari suffered a double break in his nose on knockout.

 It was announced on 31 May 2021, that Hari would face the #8 ranked Glory heavyweight contender Arkadiusz Wrzosek.
 The bout was scheduled as the main event of Glory 78: Arnhem, held on 4 September 2021.
 Hari had a great start to the bout and managed to knock Wrzosek down three times with body shots before the midway point of the fight.
 Halfway through the second round however, Wrzosek landed a head kick which knocked Hari out, extending his winless streak to five fights.

-The two of them were scheduled to face each other in an immediate rematch at Glory 80 on March 19, 2022.
+The two of them were scheduled to face each other in an immediate rematch at Glory 80 on 19 March 2022.
 The fight was declared a no contest, as the bout had to be stopped after the second round due to rioiting.